Elon Musk says he's moving SpaceX, X headquarters from California to Texas

 SAN FRANCISCO -- Billionaire Elon Musk says he's moving the headquarters of SpaceX and social media company X to Texas from California.

-Musk posted on X Tuesday that he plans on moving SpaceX from Hawthorne, California to Starbase, Texas.
+Musk posted on X Tuesday that he plans on moving SpaceX from Hawthorne, California to the company's rocket launch site dubbed Starbase in Texas.
 X will move to Austin from San Francisco.

 He called a new law signed Monday by California Gov. Gavin Newsom that bars school districts from requiring staff to notify parents of their child’s gender identification change the “final straw.”